 A resident of Miami and Chicago, Fereshteh has served as a member of the Prison and Neighborhood Arts project, a Certified Interpretive Guide with the National Association for Interpretation, and a volunteer with Openlands’ TreeKeeper program.
-Fereshteh has trained with the Association of Forest and Nature Therapy Guides and is currently doing her practicum to complete her certification.
+Fereshteh is also an active member of the Association of Forest and Nature Therapy Guides and the American Horticultural Therapy Association.
 She studied at Oberlin College and Carnegie Mellon University, where she received an MFA in Interdisciplinary Art.
 She also holds a certificate in Environmental Urban Design from Archeworks in Chicago.

 Contact Fereshteh at ftoosi-at-gmail.com